sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 ### 3.3   Midplane Interface
 A typical modular chassis includes a midplane-interface to interconnect the Supervisor & line-cards.
 When DPU card or the Switch boots and as part of its initialization, midplane interface gets initialized.
 * By default smartswitch midplane IP address assignment will be done using internal DHCP.
-Please refer to the [ip-address-assignment](https://github.com/sonic-net/SONiC/blob/master/doc/smart-switch/ip-address-assigment/smart-switch-ip-address-assignment.md) for IP address assignment between the switch host and the DPUs.
 * The second option is the static IP address assignment.
-This will be described in another document.
+* Please refer to the [ip-address-assignment document](https://github.com/sonic-net/SONiC/blob/master/doc/smart-switch/ip-address-assigment/smart-switch-ip-address-assignment.md) for IP address assignment between the switch host and the DPUs.

 ### 3.4 Debug & RMA
 CLI Extensions and Additions